afeins19/obsdian/(462) Data Structures/Assignment 6 (Grraphs).md

     self.print_paths(paths=[visited])
 ```
 DFS works in a fairly similar way to BFS, except with one crucial difference.
 DFS uses a stack to order the nodes to be visited next.
 When a node's neighbors are added to the stack, they are visited immediatly.
 This ensures that we traverse the depth through a path of nodes before moving on to the neighbor of the root.

+## Time Complexities
+Terms:
+- V = vertices
+- E = edges

+Both BFS and DFS have equivalent time complexities.
+This makes sense as we are visiting an equal number of nodes for each type of traversal.
+The time complexity of these traversal algorithms is
+$$O(V+E)$$
+ as they scale with respect to the number of vertices and edges to be visited

 ## Part 2

 ### Graph Representation (Part 2)